p3ck/shairport-sync/README.md

 ```
 The `alsa` group is used to specify properties of the output device.
 The most obvious setting is the name of the output device which you can set using the `output_device` tag.

-The following settings are very important for maximum performance.
+The following `alsa` group settings are very important for maximum performance.
 If your audio device has a hardware mixer and volume control, then Shairport Sync can use them to give instant response to volume and mute commands and it can offload some work from the processor.
 * The `mixer_device` tag allows you specify where the mixer is.
 By default, the mixer is to be found where you specify with the `output_device` tag, so you only need to use the `mixer_device` tag if the mixer is elsewhere.
 This can happen if you specify a *device* rather than a *card* with the `output_device` tag, because normally a mixer is associated with a *card* rather than a device.
 For example, if you specified that the output device was device 5 of card hw:0 and if the mixer was associated with the card, you would write `output_device = "hw:0,5";` and `mixer_device = "hw:0";`.
 * The `mixer_type` tag allows you to specify the type of audio mixer -- `software` (default) or `hardware`.
 * The `mixer_control_name` tag allows you to specify the name of the volume control on the hardware mixer.